folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ### Global Types {#global-types}

 The simplest non-trivial concurrent program has two participants.
 In this case, the types of the two participants are exactly dual: if the one sends, the other must receive.
-However, for the multiparty use case (3 or more participants), things are not so simple.
+However, for the multiparty use case (three or more participants), things are not so simple.

 We need to define globally what communications occur in our protocol.
 The snippet below is a basic global type where Carol and Bob exchange a value of type `Bool`, next